-A Special Church Service will be recorded in November at the Church of St Laurence to celebrate Mayflower 400.
+A Special Church Service was recorded in November 2020 at the Church of St Laurence to celebrate Mayflower 400.

-Due to strict Covid 19 restrictions public participation in the service is strictly limited.
+Due to strict Covid 19 restrictions public participation in the service was strictly limited.

 Two Branches of the Standish Family (from Chorley/Duxbury) have been buried in the vaults of this Church from the year 1550.